fleith/hamming-distance/README.md

 ```
 $ cd bin
 ```
-Call CMake to generate build configuration (we use folder ".." that indicate where is the root CMakeList.txt),
+Call CMake to generate build configuration (we use folder ".." that indicate where is the root CMakeLists.txt),
 ```
 $ cmake ..
 ```